AntL4b/anthill-framework/README.md

 [![NPM Version][npm-version-image]][npm-url]
 [![NPM Install Size][npm-install-size-image]][npm-install-size-url]

 The project aims to provide an environment and tools for developing REST API using AWS Lambda and API Gateway.
 Anthill framework comes with an HTTP request handling system capable of caching, running middlewares, dealing with CORS and much more !
-It can handle classic AWS Lambda invocation as well (i.e. No HTTP / AWS API Gateway integration)
+It can handle classic AWS Lambda invocation as well (i.e. No HTTP / AWS API Gateway integration).

 Anthill comes with strong typing and structure because readability counts and code benefits from being explicit.

+## Why Anthill framework ?

+There are a lot of existing frameworks to build amazing web backends.
+So, why should you use Anthill ?

+- It has ZERO dependency
+- This is a tailor-made framework for AWS using API Gateway and Lambda
+- It's crazy fast compared to other framework even when facing cold starts
+- It's 100% TypeScript and everything is strongly typed

 ## Quick start